The most important function of the lungs is to take oxygen from the environment and transfer it to the bloodstream.

 As the diaphragm relaxes and returns to its resting position, the lung volume decreases because the pressure inside the chest cavity goes up, and the lungs expel the air.

 The lungs are like bellows.
 As they expand, air is sucked in for oxygen.
 As they compress, the exchanged carbon dioxide waste is pushed back out during exhalation.

 When air enters the nose or mouth, it travels down the trachea, also called the windpipe.
 After this, it reaches a section called the carina.
 At the carina, the windpipe splits into two, creating two mainstem bronchi.
 One leads to the left lung and the other to the right lung.

 From there, like branches on a tree, the pipe-like bronchi split again into smaller bronchi and then even smaller bronchioles.
 This ever-decreasing pipework eventually terminates in the alveoli, which are little air sac endings.

 The alveoli are the end point of the oxygen’s journey from the outside world to the depths of the lungs.

 Alveoli are minute sacs that are microscopic in size, each wrapped in a fine mesh of capillaries.

 Each human has around 700 million individual alveoli.
-The total surface area of membrane that the alveoli provide is 70 meters squared.
-This is often said to be around the size of half a tennis court.
+The total surface area of membrane that the alveoli provide is

 After the lungs, the body takes oxygen out of the bloodstream to its other tissues as it travels around the circulatory system.